 Once complete, you will give a dissertation defense.
 In a dissertation defense you will be presenting, explaining and defending your ideas to the dissertation committee who will either pass or fail your dissertation.

-If you are ready to earn a terminal degree in your field and add to the body of knowledge and research that exists, consider joining any of the programs with the Grand Canyon University College of Doctoral Studies.
+If you are ready to earn a terminal degree in your field and add to the body of knowledge and research that exists, consider joining any of the programs with the Grand Canyon University College of Doctoral Studies, such as the DBA in Data Analytics.
 You will receive dissertation support and guidance from expert faculty who are excited to work with you and share their knowledge and expertise.